Frequently Asked Questions

 Can I use JamWide with my audio interface?

 Yes!
-JamWide uses whatever audio setup your DAW is configured with.
-If your DAW works with your interface, JamWide will too.
+As a plugin, JamWide uses whatever audio setup your DAW is configured with.
+In standalone mode, you select your audio device directly.

 Servers